alexlobera/leanjs_OLD_NX/src/pages/bootcamp-landing-content/react-redux-graphql-bootcamp-nyc.md

 url: /react-redux-graphql-bootcamp-nyc/
 youtubeID: yvROXLQ1jHg
 paragraphs:
-  - Join us for our first addition of the React, Redux GraphQL bootcamp NYC.
+  - Join us for our first addition of the <b>React, Redux GraphQL</b>
+    bootcamp <b>New York</b>.
 Over 6 days we'll cover everything you need to know to become an expert in the react ecosystem with our accelerated learning format.
   - We have been working with local partners to organize a great